 JOURNAL ARTICLES AND BOOK CHAPTERS

 Galey-Horn, Sarah, Sarah Reckhow, Joseph J. Ferrare and Lorien Jansy.
-Accepted.
+2019.
 “Building Consensus: Idea Brokerage in Teacher Policy Networks.”
 American Educational Research Journal.
+OnlineFirst: 1-34.

 Ferrare, Joseph J. In Press.
 “Embedding Networks in Fields: Toward an Expanded Model of Relational Analysis in Education.”
 In Relational Sociology and Research on Schools, Colleges and Universities, edited by W. G. Tierney and S. Kolluri.
 New York, NY: SUNY Press.